pnutbutterprincess/logseq/pages/transverse.md

+- lying
-- (anatomy) at right angles to the long axis of the
+- (anatomy) at right angles to the long axis of the body